vpetersson/vpetersson.com/reading-log.md

 * By Way of Deception by Victor Ostrovsky
 * Life 3.0 by Max Tegmark
 * Deep Work by Cal Newport
+* Industries of the Future by Alec Ross

 # 2018